Training is training, right? Wrong. There is more to training than just doing the moves that you’re accustomed to.

 4. Put blinders on

-Martial arts class isn’t socialization time or workout time, it’s training time.
+Martial arts class isn’t socialisation time or workout time, it’s training time.
 Though there are certainly social benefits to training in martial arts, and though many people find life long friendships at the dojo, during training you need to focus on training.
-It’s common for the social excitement to run away with folks that the dojo, but putting those blinders back on and refocusing is often a huge boost for martial artists.
+It’s common for the social excitement to run away with folks at the dojo, but putting those blinders back on and refocusing is often a huge boost for martial artists.

 5. Don’t miss class